CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-display-logic.md

 - **View Template**: renders the markup
 - **Partials**: makes bits of markup reusable

 Notice that helpers aren't included in the list.
 When these other patterns are used, there isn't a lot of need for custom helpers in your application.
+The other patterns handle all the needs in a more object-oriented way.
 Of course, this doesn't include built-ins like form helpers: those still have a very valuable role.

 This isn't to say that every model and view of every application needs all these patterns.
 It's best to start simple, and only add additional objects when there really *is* a separate responsibility to pull out.
 And even then, you may only need Decorators for a few models, and you certainly don't want Value Objects for all of your fields.